elementary/docs/apis/actions.md

 Compile your app again and see that you can now quit the app either through the defined keyboard shortcuts or by clicking the Button in the HeaderBar.

+{% hint style="info" %}
+Accelerator strings follow a format defined by [`Gtk.accelerator_parse`](https://valadoc.org/gtk+-3.0/Gtk.accelerator_parse.html).
+You can find a list of key values [on Valadoc](https://valadoc.org/gdk-3.0/Gdk.Key.html)
+{% endhint %}

 ## Granite.markup_accel_tooltip

 There's one more thing we can do here to help improve your app's usability.
 You may have noticed that in elementary apps you can hover your pointer over tool items to see a description of the button and any available keyboard shortcuts associated with it.
-We can add the same thing to our Button with `Granite.markup_accel_tooltip ()`.
+We can add the same thing to our Button with [`Granite.markup_accel_tooltip ()`](https://valadoc.org/granite/Granite.markup_accel_tooltip.html).

 First, make sure you've included Granite in the build dependencies declared in your meson.build file: